 Like athletes, our feet come in all shapes and sizes.
 The mums and dads who run daily through the park have a lot in common with an athlete training for the Olympics.
 Both require healthy feet and the right footwear to put their best foot forward.

 When you run, walk, skip or jump your feet absorb the impact of every step, making foot care essential to achieve your best performance.
-Injuries to the foot and lower leg account for 40% of running-related injuries with the most common being plantar fasciitis, Achilles tendinopathy, and tibial stress syndrome (shin splints).
-The risk of running injuries can be increased by high arches, reduced ankle range of motion, leg length discrepancies, and excessive pronation.
+Injuries to the foot and lower leg account for 40% of running-related injuries with the most common being plantar fasciitis (heel pain), Achilles tendinopathy, and tibial stress syndrome (shin splints).
+The risk of common running injuries can be increased by high arches, reduced ankle range of motion, leg length discrepancies, and excessive pronation.

 How we can help